-Table 20.3 Architectural patterns and appropriate scenarios for the connectivity with the Web-Based Admin View
+Table 20.3 Architectural patterns and appropriate se cenarios for the connectivity v with the Web-Based Admin View patients and appropriate s

 Architectural pattern Appropriate scenario Note Ensuring connectivity with an instance for a client Pattern using an instance for a client An instance for the management view client must be deployed in the public subnet.
 Ensuring connectivity using a VPN connection Pattern using a VPN connection An additional device is required for a VPN connection.